-If our staff need to visit your home to carry out essential work, you will be asked to leave the room until the work is complete.
-They will:
+If we need to visit your home to carry out a gas service, you will be asked to leave the room until the work is complete and our staff will:

 - Clean their hands regularly including before and after entering your home (the latest government guidance advises regular handwashing rather than wearing gloves).

 - Always try to abide by social distancing guidelines.
-If this is not possible, they will wear a face mask (type FPP1 or similar).
+If this is not possible, they will wear a face covering and you may need to too.

 - Inform you when they have completed the work.

-If you are worried that you may have Coronavirus or the symptoms, please let us know so we can reschedule your appointment
+If you are worried that you may have Coronavirus or the symptoms, please let us know so we can reschedule your appointment: Contact us